 What is humanimation?
 And why is Loose Lips so much better than other automatic Lip Sync products?

-Humanimation ™ is a patent-pending algorithm that makes realistic Lip Sync animation keyframe data directly from an audio file of dialog.
+Humanimation ™ is a patented algorithm that makes realistic Lip Sync animation keyframe data directly from an audio file of dialog.
 There are other automatic Lip Sync products out there, but they make animation that is choppy and mechanical.

 While there are differences between each of the previous generation of automatic lip sync products, they share one thing in common: they are all based on the idea of making a pre-defined mouth shape (or "viseme") for each audible sound in the speech.
 In our view, this is approach is fundamentally misguided.
 To appreciate why, and to get a hint of how our technology works instead, let's take a deep dive into the problem set.